Foreign relations of India: Africa

-The bilateral relations between India and Ivory Coast have expanded considerably in recent years as India seeks to develop an extensive commercial and strategic partnership in the West African region.
+The bilateral relations between India and Ivory Coast have expanded considerably in recent years as India seeks to develop an extensive commercial and strategic partnership in the West Africann region.
 The Indian diplomatic mission in Abidjan was opened in 1979.
 Ivory Coast opened its resident mission in New Delhi in September 2004.
 Both nations are currently fostering efforts to increase trade, investments and economic cooperation.

 The Prime Minister, Shri Narendra Modi presenting a guide for Indian Businesses: "Doing Business in Kenya" to the President of Kenya, Mr. Uhuru Kenyatta, at the India-Kenya Business Forum, at Nairobi, Kenya on 11 July 2016.